clamy54/gloop-manager/README.md

 Simply run the provided installer on the administrator's workstation.
 Make sure it has network access to the Gloop server.

+## Update

+It is strongly recommended to use the same version of gloop-manager as the gloop-server container version.
+To update agents already installed on workstations, simply update the Gloop server.
+Clients will automatically download agent updates from the server.

+## Changelog

+### Version 0.5.0
+- Numerous optimizations made to support deployment across much larger IT infrastructures
+- Added expert mode allowing choice between graphical or text mode for package installation
+- Added debug mode for troubleshooting
+- Added ability to block automatic agent updates
+- Added ability to perform installations during Windows login screen
+- Added ability to schedule workstation shutdown
+- Added ability to check agent versions installed on workstations and monitor automatic update processes
+- Various bug fixes

+### Version 0.2.0
+- Initial public release

 ## License

 This project is part of the **Gloop** freeware suite.